 Ingredients for Panakam

 in a jug or any container

 make slightly rough powder

 powdered or pasted

-Images of ingredients for panakam
+Images of Ingredients for Panakam Drink

-Preparation of "Panakam" or "Panagam"
+Step-By-Step Preparation Tips for "Panakam" or "Panagam"

 - Shave the full jaggery of 150 grams with a knife into thin layers so as to mix quickly in water.
 You may grate it also instead of shaving.